ellipt01/piezomag/README.md

 ## Description
 This package contains library for calculating seismomagnetic field due to fault motion, strike-slip, dip-slip and tensile opening, on inclined rectangular fault plane which located inside the perfectly elastic half space.
-Any dip angle of fault plane are available except for 90 degrees (vertical fault plane).
+Any dip angle of fault plane are available including 90 degrees (vertical fault plane).

 ## Installation